yachielab/RCP-PCR_CRISPR_KO/README.md

 This program suit is implemented for genotyping isolated single clones from a CRISPR-treated population using RCP-PCR.RCP-PCR is a nested PCR reaction which indexes the PCR product so that we can multiplex up to 16 (Rows) x 24 (Columns) x 35 (Plates) = ~13,000 samples per high throughput short read sequencing run ([Yachie et al (2016) Molecular Systems Biology](http://msb.embopress.org/content/12/4/863)).

 ### How the CRISPR-treatment and single clone isolation was performed
-We have performed RCP-PCR on clonal isolates after targetted CRISPR/Cas9 editting.This program suit is designed to analyze such data to identify the genotype for each clone.
+We have performed RCP-PCR on clonal isolates after targetted CRISPR/Cas9 editting.

-### How the RCP-PCR for CRISPR KO samples were designed
+### How the RCP-PCR experiment was designed
-We have performed RCP-PCR on clonal isolates after targetted CRISPR/Cas9 editting.This program suit is designed to analyze such data to identify the genotype for each clone.
+We have performed RCP-PCR on

 ### How this analysis script works
 We have performed RCP-PCR on clonal isolates after targetted CRISPR/Cas9 editting.This program suit is designed to analyze